-It was in the month of December when Karen casually asked us – In case you guys love truffle oil, would you like to have one which I picked up from Italy?
+In the month of December, Karen Anand casually asked us – In case you guys love truffle oil, would you like to have one which I picked up from Italy?
 It was like the keys of a Worli sea facing bungalow was available and someone asking you – Would you like to have your morning tea in Mumbai, facing the sea?

 This recipe of skillet baked eggs was one of the many experiments done with the truffle oil and it took me some time to realise that this was baked and not fried.
 It was loaded with sausages, bacon, potatoes, condiments of green chilies, oregano and each spoon had a new burst of flavour.
 Like a journey through a hill road where each turn awaits some new surprise for you, while having this egg, you cannot divert your attention.
 Prepare this to bring on some surprise to the breakfast table.
-In case you have a lawn, where you want to enjoy your breakfast on a lazy unplanned Sunday morning, this could easily be your go to recipe.
+Do you want to plan an unplanned Sunday Breakfast on a lawn?
+This is your recipe.

 Let us keep this discussion for some other day.
 As of now let me know how you liked the skillet baked eggs.

-When I first posted the picture while shooting for the recipe in Instagram, a lot of friends had asked for the source of the skillet and here goes the secret –
+When I first posted the picture while shooting for the recipe in Instagram, everyone asked the source of the Skillet.

 We bought the skillet from Punjab Glass Depot in Kolkata (Beck Bagan), however it is easily available on Amazon.